- 1 Venice in Winter

 Venice At Night

-It’s usually dark by 5.30 pm, and when I’ve visited I’ve gone on some long night walks in Venice.
-These walks are some of the most memorable things to do in Venice.
+During winter in Venice It’s usually dark by 5.30 pm, and when I’ve visited I’ve gone on some long night walks in Venice.
+These walks are some of the top things to do in Venice.
 It’s often cold, and if you wander anywhere off the main thoroughfares you’ll have the place to yourself.
 For me, this is when Venice at its most enchanting.

 I would pick an area on the map, walk to it and then wander.
 Getting lost in Venice is one of the best things to do in Venice, and when you have it to yourself, it’s even better.
 In our weekend in Venice feature we suggest one of our favourite walks, from San Marco to Accademia bridge.
 This is especially beautiful at night, when the buildings are illuminated.